RicardoYadier/ISTA220/Homework/ista220-hw08.md

 ##### 3. How do you declare a value type?
-You declare a value type by labeling a variable with int, float, double, or char
+You declare a value type by labeling a variable with int, float, double, or char by assigning a data type.

 ##### 4. How do you declare a reference type?
+Create a new instance of the object.

 ##### 5. Does C# allow you to assign NULL to a value type?